nablang/nablang/doc/nabla/custom-syntax.md

 # custom comment processors

+Default comment processor only do some minimal processing.

+To define some other document based comment processor for more powerful document:

+    # markdown comment processor
+    Kernel::Lang.def_comment_processor "md" -> src obj
-    def # src obj # the object following the processor (constant or method) ... return a comment obj or nil for non-doc identities
+      ... return a comment obj or nil for non-doc identities end

-[TODO] this syntax makes lexer not very consistent, maybe we should use namespace.def_comment
+    #<<md
+      **foo**

+      - bar
+      - baz

 comment object